Welcome to CU Coventry

 My best advice for when you join is, don't be afraid to get involved in things.
 If you see an opportunity jump at it, because you might not get it again.
 Get involved with CUSU societies and teams and get to know your Course Rep. I'll be about, so come and say hi!

 Starting uni can be scary but at CU Coventry you'll join and feel comfortable quickly.

 If you are not intending to self-fund your course, it is important that you apply for student finance as soon as possible, as it usually takes up to six weeks to process, or sometimes longer during busy periods.

 You are able to apply via the government website.

 Student Finance England resources are available online to explain every step of the application.
 You can view these online.

 If you have successfully applied for a tuition fee loan, your loan will cover the cost of your course upfront so you do not have to pay these fees directly yourself.
 Instead, these will be paid directly to us by Student Finance England.

 If you have successfully applied for a maintenance loan, this will be paid into your bank account in instalments, usually tying up with your term dates.

-Alternatively, you can pay in person at CUC, please note, no cash payments can be taken.
+Alternatively, you can pay in person at CU Coventry, but please note no cash payments can be taken.

 If you are completing a Foundation Year with us, your student finance will work slightly differently.